MinecraftForge/Documentation/docs/datagen/client/modelproviders.md

 public class ExampleModelProvider extends ModelProvider<ExampleModelBuilder> {

   public ExampleModelProvider(PackOutput output, String modid, ExistingFileHelper existingFileHelper) {
-    // Models will be generated to 'assets/<modid>/models/example' if no modid is specified in '#getBuilder' super(output, modid, "example", ExampleModelBuilder::new, existingFileHelper);
+    // Models will be generated to 'assets/<modid>/models/example' if no 'modid' is specified in '#getBuilder' super(output, modid, "example", ExampleModelBuilder::new, existingFileHelper);
   }
 }